-Standard met?
-3 The school has recently appointed a member of staff to act as Continuous Professional Development (CPD) co-ordinator, who has responsibility for training and staff development.
-This is a positive development and shows the school's commitment to professional development and making sure that staff have access to continuing training in child care.
-Programmes of training are available covering the issues outlined in Appendix 2.
+The inspector met the school's Continuous Professional Development (CPD) co-ordinator, who has responsibility for training and staff development.
+They were extremely positive about the care staff's commitment to training and developing their skills and knowledge.
+Programmes of training are available covering the issues outlined in Appendix 2 for all staff throughout the school year.

 The CPD co-ordinator informed the inspector that staff have personal development plans.
-The inspector looked at an example and the range of training opportunities available to staff.
-This included issues relating to the specific needs of the children in the school, such as autism spectrum disorders, aspergers syndrome, aspergers, relationships and sexuality, managing conflict, and communication techniques such as social stories and comic strips.
+The inspector examined a member of staff's CDP portfolio.
+It was well-organised and provided evidence of their qualifications, training, supervision, appraisals and development plan.
+Also, the inspector looked at an example and the range of training opportunities available to staff.
+This included issues relating to the specific needs of the children in the school, such as autism spectrum disorders, aspergers syndrome, relationships and sexuality, care and control, managing conflict, and communication techniques.

-A new member of staff outlined their induction programme for the inspector.
-This was thorough and met the requirements of NMS 29.2.
+New member of staff have clear and structured induction programmes that meet the requirements of NMS 29.2.
 Other staff informed the inspector that they had a lot of opportunities for training both internally and externally, and had the opportunity to pursue training programmes in areas they were interested in as well as relating specifically to their jobs.
+This was also evident in the responses from staff to the inspection questionnaires.
+All of them said that they had received in-service training, and almost all of them said they had been supported to undertake professional training.

-Standard 30 (30.1 - 30.13) All staff, including domestic staff and the Head of the school, are properly accountable and supported.
+All staff, including domestic staff and the Head of the school, are properly accountable and supported.

-Key Findings and Evidence Standard met?
-3 The inspector found that the school had a clear organisational structure and the staff were accountable and said that they felt were supported.
+The inspector found that the school had a clear organisational structure and the staff were accountable and said that they felt were supported.
 Staff supervision was taking place in accordance with NMS 30.2, 30.3 and 30.4, and there were suitable arrangements for the supervision of the head of care.
 In addition to formal supervision, the inspector observed that staff received a lot of informal guidance and support from their managers and colleagues.
+The staff questionnaires showed that all the respondents felt well supported.
+Also, in discussions with the inspector the staff said that they could count on support, advice and guidance from throughout the school, from teaching staff, the BEST team, the school nurses, and therapists, and their colleagues in the care team.